Topological mixing in CAT(-1) metric spaces: Abstract

 \section{Abstract}

-If $X$ is a $\delta$-hyperbolic metric space in the sense of Gromov and $ \Gamma$ a non-elementary discrete group of isometries acting properly discontinuously on $X,$ it is shown that the geodesic flow on the quotient space $Y=X/\Gamma$ is topologically mixing, provided that the non-wandering set of the flow equals the whole quotient space of geodesics $GY:=GX/\,\Gamma $ and geodesics in $X$ satisfy certain uniqueness and convergence properties.
-In addition, $\partial X$ is assumed to be connected and a counter example is given concerning the necessity of this assumption.
+If $X$ is a proper $CAT\left( -1\right) $-space and $\Gamma$ a non-elementary discrete group of isometries acting properly discontinuously on $X,$ it is shown that the geodesic flow on the quotient space $Y=X/\Gamma$ is topologically mixing, provided that the generalized Busemann function has zeros on the boundary $\partial X$ and the non-wandering set of the flow equals the whole quotient space of geodesics $GY:=GX/\,\Gamma$ (the latter being redundant when $Y$ is compact).
+Applications include the proof of topological mixing for (A) compact negatively curved polyhedra, (B) compact quotients of proper geodesically complete $CAT\left( -1\right) $-spaces by a one-ended group of isometries and (C) finite $n$-dimensional ideal polyhedra.